RayDeeUx/menuloop_randomizer/about.md

 ![Screenshot on how to use it.
 Install the mod to view this screenshot!](elnexreal.menuloop_randomizer/screenshot.png)

-`.oga`, `.flac` and `.wav` files are also supported for the few audiophiles who want the highest of audio quality out there.
+`.oga`, `.flac` and `.wav` files are also supported, for the few audiophiles who want the highest of audio quality out there.

 ## Android
 <co>*If you click the folder and you get sent to the geode folder itself, you should go to `game/geode/config/elnexreal.menuloop_randomizer` and put the songs there*</co>